baadjis/geopath/readme.md

 ```

-you can list more commands shortcut by running the help command:
+you can list more commands shortcuts by running the help command:

 ```
 $ make help